andreasawenlof/pp1-final/README.md

 #### Mobile
 ![Footer for Mobile Devices](docs/images/footer-mobile.png)

-Footer with social-link-icons to easy visit social-media links of the artist.
-The links opens in a new tab.
-Copyright information in the bottom center.
+- Footer with social-link-icons to easy visit social-media links of the artist (links opens in a new tab.)
+- Copyright information in the bottom center.
-Used the same colors for footer as for header to make it follow a consistent theme.
+- Used the same colors for footer as for header to make it follow a consistent theme.
-The footer is fixed and doesn't follow the flow of the rest of the page.
+- The footer is fixed and doesn't follow the flow of the rest of the page.

 #### Desktop
 ![Footer for Desktop Devices](docs/images/footer-desktop.png)

-Footer with social-link-icons to easy visit social-media links of the artist.
-The links opens in a new tab.
+- Footer with social-link-icons to easy visit social-media links of the artist (links opens in a new tab.)
-The links also has a hover effect when having your mouse pointer of the links in the same color as the header links for consistent colors with the overall theme.
+- The links also has a hover effect when having your mouse pointer of the links in the same color as the header links for consistent colors with the overall theme.
-Copyright information in the bottom center.
+- Copyright information in the bottom center.
-Used the same colors for footer as for header to make it follow a consistent theme.
+- Used the same colors for footer as for header to make it follow a consistent theme.
-The footer is fixed and doesn't follow the flow of the rest of the page.
+- The footer is fixed and doesn't follow the flow of the rest of the page.

 Background is fixed, and all the content in front of it moves without the background moving.